anywhichway/tlx-editor/README.md

 </body>
 ```

-Below is a more complete example from the `examples` directory:
+Below is a more complete example from the `examples` directory.
+The use of JavaScript template literals is optional.

 ```html